siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.98.md

 * Added G10 L20 support

 <br>
-This page describes how configuration works in text mode from the [Command Line](TinyG-Command-Line).
+This page illustrates how configuration works in text mode from the [Command Line](TinyG-Command-Line).
 All configs on this page are also accessible in [JSON mode](JSON-Operation).
 Well almost.
 Those few commands that apply to only one mode or the other are noted.

+**If you are writing a UI or controller we recommend using JSON instead of the command line**

 **Note: If you are scripting or otherwise automating settings see [Scripting Settings]()**